 An American 800-meter runner whose fearless front-running tactics produced one of the fastest times in history and an Olympic final berth.

-Duane Solomon ran the 800 meters with a simple, brutal philosophy: go out hard and dare the world to catch him.
-The Californian, coached by the legendary Johnny Gray, embodied the classic American quarter-miler-turned-half-miler, using raw strength to set a searing pace.
-His career-defining moment came at the 2012 U.S. Olympic Trials, where his all-out effort resulted in a personal best and a spot on the team for London.
-There, in the Olympic final, he executed his plan perfectly, pushing the pace to a blistering level and finishing fourth in a time of 1:42.82, making him the second-fastest American in history at that distance.
-While just off the podium, that race cemented his reputation as a purist's runner, a man who preferred to race the clock and the event itself, reshaping the tempo of championship races through sheer force of will.
+Duane Solomon finished fourth in the 800-meter Olympic final in London 2012, clocking 1:42.82, the second-fastest time in American history at that distance.
+The Californian, coached by Johnny Gray, embodied the classic quarter-miler-turned-half-miler, using raw strength to set a searing pace.
+At the 2012 U.S. Olympic Trials, his all-out effort earned a personal best and a spot on the team.
+In the Olympic final, he pushed the pace to a blistering level but missed the podium.
+That race established him as a purist's runner who preferred to race the clock and reshape championship tempo through sheer force of will.

 1981–1996